DataDog/hiring-engineers/answers.md

 > Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
 > Is there anything creative you would use Datadog for?

+Example 1 - Datadog can be used to monitor vital parameters of patients with severe health conditions like cancer patients, pacemaker patients and patients with blood pressure problems.
+Here, one can set warnings and alerts such that datadog will send alert notifications directly to the patient and/or his doctor.
+If for instance, a patient's blood pressure goes above a specific set threshold, his family members and doctor will receive an immediate alert.

+Example 2 - Datadog can be used to monitor mobile network coverage.
+It can monitor and aggregate data across many different service providers and geographic areas.
+It can then segregate and tag network coverage according to the service provider and relevant area.
+This data can be made available to users, which can tell them any statistic related to network coverage.
+For instance, datadog can monitor network availability of T mobile network and based upon the monitoring results, it can be used to notify users of different network availability in different geographic areas.

 <hr>